MattCage/TicTacToe/README.md

 Developed and best viewed on Google Chrome.

+## Roadmap to v1.0.0
+- [] From feedback: Who wins the previous match get the first move
+- [] From feedback: Let a Mark Choice before first match
+- [] Remove Alerts in favor of in-game messages
+- [] Develop final UI

 ## Credits
 Original code has been written by **Marco Bruti** and comes from his book [*Imparare Javascript, DOM, CSS e HTML5 con i Browser Game*](http://www.amazon.it/gp/product/B00DHIRW4Y).
 Any modified portion of code, brand new code, features, text, images and other media has been developed by [**Mattia Bondrano**](https://twitter.com/mattcage23).